All4One-Fintech/QPEAT_Call4/README.md

 # QPEAT_Call4
-Employing an HTTP server that listens for incoming 'webhook POST requests' for authorization to pay for goods and services.
+Employing an HTTP server that listens for incoming 'webhook POST requests' for authorization to paying for goods and services.